tier4/arm-dev-summit-2020/exercises/exercise4.md

 # Exercise 4: Simulation testing with dummy objects

+The purpose of this exercise is to become familiar with Autoware's planning simulator, which can be used for a variety of things such as validating vector maps (containing metadata about the road layout, traffic rules etc) and verifying Autoware's route planning functionality.

-For this exercise, we will be using the Planning Simulator which only requires a single terminal window.
+For this exercise, we will only need to use a single terminal window.

 ## Run RViz and set initial and goal poses
 1. Open a terminal window, navigate to the Autoware.IV install directory and run the following command: